Flayed and Displayed (in progress)

 Image 2: Example images from (left to right): Micrographia restaurata (1703), Micrographia restaurata (1703), 1723 Observations d'histoire naturelle (1723)

-For several years, Momeni has been developing technologies and creating performances that transform still images and drawings into live animation.
+For several years, Momeni has been developing technologies and creating performances that transform still images and drawings into live animation, with the aid of products like that digital art tablet with screen.
 These systems allow such projection performances to integrate live video feeds captured during the course of the performance, and to have interactive elements within the projections that are controlled by audience members.

 During the summer of 2015, Momeni’s lab (ArtFab) created Dranimate: an interactive animation system that allows users to rapidly and intuitively rig and control animations based on a still image or drawing, using freehand gestures (see Dranimation demo here).
 Using Dranimate, complex animated scenes composed of dozens of individual elements can be constructed in only a few minutes (see Complex Animation Example here).
 Momeni and his students have already experimented with large-scale outdoor projections using Dranimate (see Live Outdoor example here), and will be giving two public performances for the VIA Festival and H3O//003 during September and October of 2015.
 For Medical Madness, Momeni will make extensive use of Dranimate.
 The experiments Momeni has already performed in applying Dranimation to medical imagery show tremendous expressive potential in the way gestures bring these images to life (see Anatomy Example here).